Students in the Justice System

 Responsibilities of the Justice-Involved Youth Liaison

-Each Ohio school district designates an justice-involved youth liaison.
-The liaison works with juvenile detention centers, local juvenile courts, community agencies and community partners to best support students in the juvenile justice system.
+Each Ohio school district designates a justice-involved youth liaison.
+The liaison works with juvenile detention centers, local juvenile courts, community agencies, and community partners to best support students in the juvenile justice system.
 A justice-involved youth liaison is responsible for the following:

 Education of Students in Juvenile Detention Centers